lautarosoliani/lautarosoliani/README.md

 </p>
 <br>
 <hr></hr>
 Currently specializing in React, JavaScript, TypeScript, Next and Node; also Testing, HTML5, CSS3, Git, and SOLID principles.
-My professional experience is 18 months of working on software solutions at Coderei GmbH
 <br><br>
-Projects and contributions on GitHub - 1,257 in 2023
-<br><br>
 Beyond coding, my experiences goes from logistics with Amazon and UPS to corporate events at Ostara.
 Also, as a functional analyst at Globant, I provided systems support and contributed to Backend programming tasks for BIC U.S.A & Canada
 <br><br>
 <hr></hr>
+<h3>Some of my projects:</h3>

-<h1>Front End Developer Challenge (NextJS | Reactjs) - Character Display App</h1>
+<h1>A) Front End Developer Challenge (NextJS | Reactjs) - Character Display App</h1>

 ![7](https://github.com/lautarosoliani/moviesReact/assets/72751465/6af8fb01-9614-46d5-a626-acd6a07c8992)